kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

     If it is the case, you can go to next step **Update to 3.6**.
 Otherwise, please follow the steps below to upgrade to `WiredTiger`.

-    You can use mongodump and mongorestore, but in few case the engine is not updated to `WiredEngine`.
+    You can use mongodump and mongorestore, but in some cases the engine is not updated to `WiredEngine`.

     In the steps below, we assume the XFS partition is mounted at `/mnt/data/` and kobo-install is installed in `/home/ubuntu`.
 Please adapt accordingly to your configuration.
-Moreover, ports 27017 and 28017 must open locally.
+Moreover, ports `27017` and `28017` must be open locally.

-    1. Create a temporary folder to start docker-compose file
+    1. Create a temporary folder and docker-compose file

         ```shell
         user@computer:~$ mkdir mongo-replica && cd mongo-replica